 This lesson will provide a guide to data validation with your data imports.

 Whether you're implementing ISI, DnA, or ISE, data accuracy is very important.
-The accuracy of the data in Illuminate will directly impact reporting through your systems.
+The accuracy of the data in DnA will directly impact reporting through your systems.
 This is critica lin ISI because of state reporting implications.

 Data Validation Guides to Check Accuracy